AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Port_SCANeR_workspace_under_Linux.md

 ---
 group: Massive Simulation
-short: Linux workspace
+short: 3.
+Linux workspace
 order: 30
 ---

-# How to port SCANeR a workspace in Linux
+# Port SCANeR a workspace in Linux

 The SCANeR workspace we made up to now is for Windows (`SAMPLE_COMPUTE_LOCAL`).
 Using an HPC architecture with a Linux distribution requires porting the Windows SCANeR workspace to Linux.